remcolakens/next-boilerplate/docs/ci.md

 To ensure code quality it's a common practice to create a set of rules that will apply to the `main` branch.
 It's highly recommended that you only submit your code by using pull request and never push directly into the `main` branch.

-To automate the release process, we will be using the "Github Actions Bot" and it is also affected by these rules.
+To automate the release process, we will be using the GitHub bots and they are also affected by these rules.
 Below I will describe the workaround, we are going to give the bot administrator privileges so it will be able to bypass all of the rule sets.

 - As administrator, create a classic [Personal Access Token](https://github.com/settings/tokens) with "repo" rights